-When you initiate a pairwise alignment, you are prompted to select one of three alignment algorithms: Local, Global and Semi-Global.
-These algorithms are quite similar, although they can often produce very different results.
+These three algorithms work in a similar fashion, although they can often produce very different results.
 All use a method called dynamic programming to find the best scoring alignment between two sequences.
 Alignment scores are computed by adding up per-base match scores and subtracting a penalty for opening a gap (of any length) and another for the number of positions that have gaps.
 The match scores are based on a scoring matrix such as NUC42 or BLOSUM62.
 It's always a good idea to explore the effects of various settings of these three parameters to see if you can get a more desirable outcome.
 Depending on your two sequences, the three methods can potentially yield widely different results, so it's important to understand how they differ.